 - Interested in a fostering inclusion and belonging throughout the education abroad experience;

-- New professionals to field of education abroad;
+- New professionals in the field of education abroad;

 - Graduate students or other professionals interested in entering the field of education abroad;

 - Interested in developing or deepening understanding of diversity, equity, and inclusion in education abroad.